defold/doc/docs/en/shared/linux-faq.md

 $ GTK_CSD=0 ./Defold
 ```

-EDITOR - When I try to create a new project, or open an existing one, the editor crashes.
+When I try to create a new project, or open an existing one, the editor crashes.

 : On certain distributions (like Ubuntu 18) there is an issue with the version of jogamp/jogl Defold uses vs. the version of Mesa on the system.